tuhinsharma121/ai-playground/mcp/README.md

 - Results are processed and formatted before being returned to the user

 ### Scalable Agent Development
 One of the key strengths of this architecture is its scalability and modularity.
-The transition from Hey Fedora to Hey Cowboy perfectly demonstrates this:

-### Building New Agents is Simple and Incremental
-- Hey Fedora started with 2 tools (WebSearch and Email)
-- Hey Cowboy was easily created by adding just 1 more tool (BMI App)
-- The same base configuration and architecture were reused
-- No changes were needed to existing tools when adding new ones

 ### Scalability Benefits